 [Note on bee stings: When you do remove the stinger, take your nail (or even a credit card) and scrape the stinger out.
 Do not grab the end and pull it out.
 The venom sac is at the end and you’ll just squeeze more out.]

-Aloe Vera – great for relieving pain and soothing the skin.
+Aloe is great for relieving pain and soothing the skin.
 Use Aloe Pura Aloe Gel or if you’re at home and have an aloe vera plant, break off a leaf and squeeze the gel directly onto the affected area.
 Aloe vera is simply wonderful in all first aid kits for so many ailments.

-Lavender Essential Oil – can help reduce swelling and has anti-inflammatory properties.
+Lavender essential oil helps to reduce swelling and has anti-inflammatory properties.

 Apply one drop of lavender essential oil directly on the sting.
 (Make sure the stinger is completely out before doing so.)

-Alternatively, you can dilute the essential oil with a carrier oil, such a coconut or olive oil using 5 drops to 5 ml (one teaspoon of carrier oil).
+Alternatively, you can dilute the essential oil with a carrier oil, such a coconut or olive oil using 5 drops to 5 ml (which is roughly one teaspoon of carrier oil).
 Do this twice the first day, and one time the next day.

-Witch Hazel – a fantastic herbal remedy for insect bites and bee stings.
+Witch hazel is a fantastic herbal remedy for insect bites and bee stings.
 It can help reduce the pain, itching and inflammation of the skin.
 Apply witch hazel directly to the bee sting as needed.

-Calendula – an antiseptic used to heal minor wounds and ease skin irritation.
+Calendula is an antiseptic used to heal minor wounds and ease skin irritation.
 Apply the cream directly to the sting site and cover with a bandage.

-Apple Cider Vinegar – vinegar may also help neutralize bee venom.
+Vinegar may also help neutralize bee venom.
 Soak a bandage or cloth in the vinegar and then apply it to the sting site.
 Alternatively, depending on where the sting is, soak the stung area directly in a small basin of apple cider vinegar for at least 15 minutes.

 Nausea, Digestive Troubles and Travel Sickness

-Ginger – ginger is well known as a carminative and digestive aid and can be ingested in raw, tincture, powdered, capsule or tea bag form.
+Ginger is well known as a carminative and digestive aid.
+Consume in raw, tincture, powdered, capsule or tea bag form.

-Ginger helps to relieve gas, nausea, reflux and stomach trouble while its antispasmodic action alleviates cramping and griping as well as nausea, motion sickness, and morning sickness.
+Ginger helps to relieve gas, nausea, reflux and stomach trouble.
+Additionally, its antispasmodic action alleviates cramping and griping as well as nausea, motion sickness, and morning sickness.
 It also helps soothe the stomach after a digestive illness or food poisoning.

-Peppermint – another great digestive herb, peppermint can be used as a herbal tea, tincture or essential oil.
+Another great digestive herb, peppermint is available as a herbal tea, tincture or essential oil.

-Fennel – fennel tea is great for indigestion or when you’ve overeaten.
+Fennel tea is great for indigestion or when you’ve overeaten.

-Probiotic Capsules – a great way to prepare it for your next holiday and prevent any stomach troubles whilst you’re away is to take probiotics.
+A great way to prepare for your next holiday and prevent any stomach troubles whilst you’re away is to take probiotics.
 And if diarrhoea does strike, they’re fantastic at helping the body to recover.

 Probiotics discourage the spread of harmful bacteria and yeasts in the gut and help to relieve both diarrhoea and constipation.
 There are some probiotics specifically formulated for travel like Optibac for Travelling Abroad which don’t need to be kept in the fridge.
 There’s also a great yeast called Saccharomyces boulardii that’s also a safe and effective treatment for preventing tummy bugs.
 This is a unique probiotic yeast which naturally helps you maintain gut health by improving defence against pathogens in the gut.

-So next time you are travelling abroad, and in particular, if you’re travelling to hot countries or less developed parts of the world, it is a very good idea to start a course of probiotics a fortnight before you go and to continue taking them during your holiday and for a fortnight after your return.
+So next time you are travelling abroad, and in particular, if you’re travelling to hot countries or less developed parts of the world, it is a very good idea to start a course of probiotics.
+Start a fortnight before you go and continue taking them during your holiday and for a fortnight after your return.